abdonkath/VB_Paris_2024/README.md

 # Paris 2024 Men's Volleyball Analysis

-This project evaluates individual player performance using statistics of each of their skills and detecting outliers to identify high and low-performing players relative to their roles.
-Also, player performance are aggregated to assess each team strengths.
+This project aggregate each player performace to access team strengths.
+Then, using those team strengths to predict who should win in the finals.
+Also, individual player performance are evaluated using statistics of each of their skills and detecting outliers to identify high and low-performing players relative to their roles